meekrhino/digimon_world_randomizer/README.md

 Input = Digimon World.bin
 Output = Digimon World Rando.bin

+Note:
+For most sections of the settings file, there is an "Enabled" field that must be set to yes before any of the other options will be used.

 After you have the settings you want, run digimon_randomize.py or digimon_randomize.exe.
 The seed used (whether you set it manually or left it blank) will be printed out to the console.
 If you are doing a race, have your racing opponent(s) put that seed value in their settings.ini file (and make sure they have the same settings selected!)